 Procept BioRobotic’s professional education manager wanted an anatomical surgical training model to train urologists to perform their Aquablation therapy for the treatment of benign prostatic hyperplasia (BPH).
 The model had to work using ultrasound visualization.
 The prostate had to be operable using water ablation.
-The anatomy needed to be accurately represented and the softness of the simulated tissue respond to the procedure in the most life like manner possible to provide urologist with an experience to rival and surpass an experience with a cadaver.
+The anatomy needed to be accurately represented and the softness of the simulated tissue responds to the procedure in the most lifelike manner possible to provide the urologist with experience to rival and surpass an experience with a cadaver.
 Procept BioRobotics had planned an aggressive international training curriculum so convenience and portability were paramount.

 A first hurdle was creating ultrasound-able, consumable, replaceable prostates that worked with their hydroblation device.
 Second, we had to create a men’s health anatomy platform that would accommodate all the steps of the BPH procedure.

 Pulse MDM started by providing Procept BioRobotics with sample prostates made from different material recipes to test & evaluate with both their water ablation catheter and a rectal ultrasound probe.
 After several rounds of refinement, Procept and Pulse MDM developed a material that looked realistic under ultrasound imaging.
 Then we dialed in the formulation to make sure they could be realistically ablated using their water ablation technology.

 Once we found success with the prostate materials, a model needed to be crafted to represent the life-like clinical challenges of the Aquablation procedure.
 The proper positioning of the Trus ultrasound probe in relation to the ablation catheter is critical to the procedure.
 So, the rectum and the urethra had to interact with the devices in a clinically relevant way.